 Arrival day: Sunday

 Return day: Sunday

-Eligibility: General level of fitness required
+Eligibility: General level of fitness and competency in Spanish essential

 - Make a valuable contribution to an important primate conservation initiative in an Amazonian wildlife haven